manvalls/prx/README.md

 }
 ```

-As long as a rule is found in the database PRX will try to connect to it when it needs to do so, no matter how many times it has failed in the past.
+As long as a rule is found in the database PRX will try to connect to it when it needs to do so, with automatic failover, no matter how many times it has failed in the past.
 It is the user's duty to remove a rule from the database when it no longer applies.
 PRX's API is pretty simple:

 ```javascript
 var Prx = require('prx'),